Graph complexes and Feynman rules: Landau singularities

 Using the ``Feynman trick''

 we may rewrite a momentum space Feynman integral (omitting the $\delta$ factors) as

 From this we find the poles of the integrand characterized by

 Some of these poles might still be integrable by a suitable deformation of the integration contour.
-Such a deformation is impossible if either the contour of integration gets ``pinched'' by the singular hypersurface specified by the equation above or if it occurs at a boundary point of $\mb P_G$, i.e.\ for some $a_e=0$.
+Such a deformation is impossible if either the contour of integration gets ``pinched'' by the singular hypersurface specified by the equation above or if it occurs at a boundary point of $\mb P_G$, that is, for some $a_e=0$.
 The pinching condition translates to

 These two conditions constitute the \textit{Landau equations}, their solution set defines the Landau variety $\mathbb{L}_G$.
 Some authors include the side constraint $a_e \geq 0$, in other conventions it is used to distinguish \textit{physical} from \textit{non-physical} singularities.